Onboardbase/secure-share/README.md

 # Roadmap

 ### Utilities
-- [x] Publish `scs` to crates.io to enable users to `cargo install scs`.
-- [ ] Send via disposable tunnel links.
-Create a tunnel link from the secret, and send the URL to the receiver.
-Once the sharing is done, you can close the tunnel, and the URL becomes unavailable.
-- [ ] Curl command to an API endpoint without local download.
 - [ ] Personalize peer ID + allow saving recipient info (address, port, etc.) and giving a proper name so one can do "scs send dante -m Hello"
-- [ ] Allow the possibility to always listen to specific addresses so that there can be a free flow of data.
+- [ ] Allow the possibility to always listen to specific addresses to have a free flow of data.

 ### Security